-- We are independent in providing our service.
-We screen thousands of funds offered in EUR denomination on the European market service-provider neutrally, i.e. not giving preference to any specific asset manager.
+We are independent in providing our service.
+We screen thousands of funds offered in EUR denomination on the European market service provider neutrally.
+It means we are not giving preference to any specific asset manager.

-- We help our clients build a values-based portfolio.
-We tailor our clients’ portfolios based on their preference of a specific sustainability theme (climate change, equality and health), time horizon, risk preference, and goals.
-We ask for these preferences for each individual portfolio.
+We help our clients build a values-based portfolio.
+We tailor our clients’ portfolios based on their preference for a specific sustainability theme (climate change, equality and health), time horizon, risk preference, and goals.
+We ask for these preferences for each portfolio.

-- We exclusively select sustainable funds of asset managers that are signatories of the UN Principles for Responsible Investment and Climate Action +100, engage properly in shareholder engagement and vote for the sustainability resolutions.
+We exclusively select sustainable funds of asset managers that are signatories of the UN Principles for Responsible Investment and Climate Action +100.
+We evaluate if they engage properly in shareholder engagement and vote for the sustainability resolutions.